Your Business Core Values: How to Identify Them

 - Which values support our company culture?

-- What values guide our decision-making process?
+- Which values guide our decision-making process?

 - What do our customers believe we stand for?

-- What strengths underpin our success?
+- What are the strengths which underpin our success?

 Choose core values which truly resonate with you as the business owner, with your team and which accurately portray the way you do business.